nsclass/ns-svg-converter/README.md

 For data access layer, it is configured to use memory based DAO by default but user can easily enable the Cassandra DAO by setting the active profile as dao_cassandra in application.yml file.

-For automatic integration tests, this project is using Ruby Cucumber framework.
+This project is using Ruby Cucumber framework for integration tests.

 ### Compile Project ###

-This application is using a Gradle as a build system and minimum required JDK is Java 17.
+Gradle is used for building application.
+Minimum required Java is JDK17.

 * Compiling UI project

-The following gradle task will build and deploy the React application into Java backend project.
+The following gradle task will build and deploy the React application to Java backend project.

 ```bash
 $ ./gradlew deployReactDist